developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 - Updated job profitability calculation(s)
 - Confirmation of successful association

+**(Note:** For MVP, the system records the payment amount precisely as entered by the user.
+Verifying this amount against specific work performed relies on the user's external processes and is outside the scope of this requirement.
+The focus is on tracking the payment as an expense against the job(s).)

 **Error Handling / Alternate Flows:**
 - If job list cannot be retrieved (offline): Allow payment recording without job association, flag for later association
 - If contractor payment is associated with wrong job: Provide ability to reassign to correct job